marcin-zybura/maczfit-mail.github.io/README.md

 # Simple Mailing

-Mail created in cooperation with Imagination Company.
+Mail created in cooperation with Imagination (advertising agency).